 CFHI is proud to partner with the UC Davis Global Learning Hub in offering Global Health Education programs that provide students the opportunity to gain clinical and public health experiences while being immersed in a local community.
 The scholarship application link can be found at the end of this page.

-Eligibility: Any prospective student who intends to participate in a UC Davis Summer Global Health Internship from August 6 to September 10, 2022.
+Eligibility: Any prospective student who intends to participate in a UC Davis Summer Global Health Internship.
 Applicants must be in good standing and have a GPA of 2.0 or above.

 Additional selection criteria: Our selection committee takes many factors into consideration when choosing scholarship candidates.
 Scholarships are awarded to those who demonstrate a commitment to their communities and a genuine interest in global health.
 Preference may be given to:

 Applicants who demonstrate financial need

 Applicants who have had limited opportunity to travel abroad

 How to apply: Applicants will be asked to submit an essay or video.
 Details are provided on the application.